inpsyde/php-coding-standards/README.md

 Now PhpStorm integration is complete, and errors in the code style will be shown in the IDE editor allowing to detect them without running any commands at all.

+# Contribution

+## Running tests

+To run the tests for this package you need to install its dependencies first:

+    $ composer install

+After that you can run all PHPUnit tests like this:

+    $ vendor/bin/phpunit

+The tests are organized in fixture files.
+If you want to run a single test use the filter argument:

+    $ vendor/bin/phpunit --filter function-length-no-blank-lines